awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-choosing-signed-urls-cookies.md

 + Your users are using a client \(for example, a custom HTTP client\) that doesn't support cookies\.

 Use signed cookies in the following cases:
-+ You want to provide access to multiple restricted files, for example, all of the files for a video in HLS format or all of the files in the subscribers' area of a website\.
++ You want to provide access to multiple restricted files, for example, all of the files for a video in HLS format or all of the files in the subscribers' area of website\.
 + You don't want to change your current URLs\.

 If you are not currently using signed URLs and if your URLs contain any of the following query string parameters, you cannot use either signed URLs or signed cookies: